 Count up successes and failures.

-• Each success inflicts one stamina loss on each defending unit
+- Each success inflicts one stamina loss and ine DRP (to max 3) on each defending unit

-• Each failure inflicts one stamina loss on each charging unit
+- Each failure inflicts one stamina loss and one DRP (to max 3) on each charging unit

-• If there are more successes than failures, the defending unit(s) must take a morale check
+- If there are more successes than failures, the defending unit(s) must take a cohesion test; if this is passed, the opponent must test cohesion

-• If there are more failures than successes, the charging unit(s) must take a morale check
+- If there are more failures than successes, the charging unit(s) must take a cohesion test; if this is passed, the opponent must test cohesion

-• If there are equal numbers of successes and failures, all involved units must take a morale test
+- If there are equal numbers of successes and failures, all involved units must take a cohension test

-If any opposing units remain in contact after all morale tests have been completed, move all charging units back 3".
+If any opposing units remain in contact after all cohesion tests have been completed, move all charging units back 3".

 Risk to commanders